Parents need help flying preemie babies born in Utah home to Florida

-ST. GEORGE, Utah (ABC 4 News) — Two babies, born at 30 months, are far from their parents — parents who are asking someone with access to a private plane to help get them home to Florida.
+ST. GEORGE, Utah (ABC4 News) — Two babies, born at 30 weeks far from their parents — parents who are asking someone with access to a private plane to help get them home to Florida.

 “We don’t want them to get any sicker than they are,” said Alison, their mother, over a Zoom chat with ABC4 Sunday night.